Redeem Now Ends in:

 Test

-Character of the 7 Key Chords
+Character of the 7 Diatonic Chords

 • Below is a table that explains the character of each chord: